Teaching Your Dog – ‘Place’ or ‘Settle on the Mat’.

 Luring is probably a bit quicker if you want to get going, so this is the method we will describe.

-Show your dog a treat and lure him onto the mat, as soon as he steps onto the mat – give him a high value treat.
+Show your dog a treat and lure him onto the mat, as soon as he steps onto the mat – place the treat on the mat.
+This is important as you want your dog to see the mat as being the best thing ever!

 Once he’s on the mat you can then ask him to move off it by walking away, so that he follows you.